davidarchanjo/spring-certified-developer-study-guide/README.md

 `@Service` - is a @Component stereotype annotation used to indicate that a class defines business logic;

-`@Configuration` - used to tag a class as a source of bean definitions for Spring Boot to find it during scanning;
+`@Configuration` - used to tag a class as a source of bean definitions;

-`@Import` - used to indicate one or more component classes to import — typically @Configuration classes.
+`@Import` - used to indicate one or more component class to import — typically @Configuration classes.

 `@Value` - used at the field or method/constructor parameter level to inject property value into beans;